 Sony RX100 IV versus Sony A6300

-An illustration of the physical size and weight of the Sony RX100 IV and the Sony A6300 is provided in the side-by-side display below.
+The physical size and weight of the Sony RX100 IV and the Sony A6300 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 IV – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably larger (36 percent) than the Sony RX100 IV.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the RX100 IV does not feature any corresponding weather-sealing.